Piping plover: Breeding

-The piping plover usually arrives at sandy beaches to breed in mid to late April.
+The piping plover usually arrives at sandy beaches to breed in mid-March.

 Males will begin claiming territories and pairing up in late March.
 When pairs are formed, the male begins digging out several scrapes (nests) along the high shore near the beach-grass line.
 The males also perform elaborate courtship ceremonies, including stone tossing and courtship flights featuring repeated dives.
 Scrapes, small depressions in the sand dug by kicking the sand, are often in the same area that least terns choose to colonize.
 Females will sit and evaluate the scrapes, then choose a good scrape and decorate the nest with shells and debris to camouflage it.
 Once a scrape is seen as sufficient, the female will allow the male to copulate with her.
 The male begins a mating ritual of standing upright and "marching" towards the female, puffing himself up and quickly stomping his legs.
 If the female had seen the scrape as adequate, she will allow the male to stand on her back and copulation occurs within a few minutes.

 Most first-time nest attempts in each breeding season are four-egg nests which appear as early as mid-to-late April.
 Females lay one egg every other day.
 Second, third and sometimes fourth nesting attempts may have only three or two eggs.
 Incubation of the nest is shared by both the male and the female.
 Incubation is generally 27 days and eggs usually all hatch on the same day.